albrow/zoom/README.md

 //	Spot
 ```

-The Pet is stored in its own database entry, so you could retreive the pet named "Spot" directly by
+The pet is stored in its own database entry, so you could retreive the pet named "Spot" directly by
 it's id (if you know it).
 You can also examine the list of pets to see that it is there.

 ``` go